 - Homeless Youth—Physical, mental, or emotional abuse, parental alcoholism, poverty, multi-generational homelessness, and myriad other factors drive children and youth onto the streets.
 Programs designed to meet the needs of these young people can actually do the greatest justice by acknowledging youth.
 Meaningful decision-making, skill-sharing, life planning, and reflection on their lives can lead homeless youth to reengage as community members.
 This sense of belonging has as many positive affects as there are factors that make youth homeless in the first place, if not more.
 Learn more about homeless youth.

-- Foster Youth—Growing up in unstable situations, sometimes being forcibly removed from family, being thrust into the lives of strangers… these aren’t ideal situations for engaging young people.
+- Foster Youth—Growing up in unstable situations, sometimes being forcibly removed from family, being thrust into the lives of strangers… these aren’t ideal situations for youth to change the world.
 However, when young people participate in the decision-making that affects them most, they consistently report feeling empowered, purposeful, and stronger.
 Research shows these experiences build resilience and belonging.
 Foster youth can be engaged in designing life plans, informing system operations, and consulting their learning and living situations, as well as many other ways.
 Learn more about foster youth.

 - Linguistic Youth—Learners focus on language and how it is used.
 They might remember names, places, and dates easily, and spell words quickly.
 Youth Voice programs can focus on words, sounds, and meanings, and spend a lot of time reading and writing.

 - Musical Youth—Learners focus on music, rhythm, and pitch.
 They concentrate more when music is played, sing to themselves a lot or make up songs to remember details.
 Youth Voice programs involve these learners in making music, analyzing music, and teaching other people music.